olewsaa/amateur-radio/utils/README.md

 order to veryfy	that it's actually started.
 The	'no' button can be used to shut it down.

+Using the CLI is not always practical in a boat, icons to click on is often easier, file gpsd2nmea.png is a suitable icon for the button that control the gpsd2nmea.

 ## Rigctl / Hamlib